 Foreign applicants may also have to take the TOEFL (Test Of English as a Foreign Language); minimum scores for this test are 80 for the internet-based test, 213 for the computer-based test and 530 for the paper-based test.

-We do not accept students without an MS degree into our PhD program, unless the applicant can show that (s)he has experience that is equivalent to that of an MS degree.
+We do not accept students without an MS degree into our PhD program, unless the applicant can show that he or she has experience that is equivalent to that of an MS degree.

 Keep in mind that meeting the departmental standards for admission does not mean that you will be accepted into our graduate program.
 The biggest obstacle for many applicants is to find a faculty member who has an assistantship available.
 We get many more applications than we have graduate assistantships, so many qualified applicants may not be admitted.
 Therefore, we recommend that you contact faculty members who could serve as potential advisors before applying to our graduate program.

 For potential graduate students who do not need financial assistance, there generally are more options.
 Those students are encouraged to contact faculty members who are active in an area of interest to see if they would be willing to serve as their advisor.
 A list of our graduate faculty and their research expertise can be found in our Graduate Program Guidelines.